FHU/PBL-OOP-Dice/README.md

 # OOP Dice

 Using the definitions below, write two classes to use with your D&D friends!
+When complete, this program will allow us to import this module and use the classes to arrange any combination of dice into sets that we can roll as a set.

 ## Die